tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/1 Chronic Lung Diseases/Chronic Lung Diseases.md

 * Cigarette smoking is the foremost factor in the development of emphysema.
 Air pollution is a risk factor in the development of emphysema but it is not the primary factor.
 Allergens may contribute to the development of emphysema but it is not the main factor.
 Infectious agents are part of the risk factors for emphysema but it is not the main factor.

-# Question 4
-Which condition is characterized by an abnormal permanent enlargement of the air spaces distal to the bronchioles?

-[RIGHT] Emphysema
-[WRONG] Chronic bronchitis
-[WRONG] Pneumonia